aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/aspose-email-java-filter-exchange-appointments-by-date/_index.md

 ## Filtering appointments by date (Exchange query date range)

 The core feature of this tutorial is filtering appointments between specific dates.
-Here's how you can achieve that:
+Here’s how you can achieve that:

 ### Step 1: configure date formats